Rules And Information

 -

-The membership fee for the 2024 season is $90 and includes a GLS handicap, tournament prizes, access to season long skins and closest to the pin competitions, entry into the hole-in-one club, food at selected events (2 or 3 per year) and helps the club cover various other operational club costs.
+The membership fee for the 2025 season is $140 and includes a GLS handicap, tournament prizes, tournament entry fee ($11) for all 6 travel series events and Pine Ridge and Mount Pleasant events, closest to the pin competitions, entry into the hole-in-one pot, food at selected events (2 or 3 per year) and helps the club cover various other operational club costs.

 -

 In addition to normal greens fees, the weekly tournament registration fee is $11 per player ($5 is allocated to the prize pool, $5 goes to the skins pot, and the remaining $1 is set aside for club revenue to help cover operational costs).
-The FHMGC is a cashless club and pays for both the greens fees and tournament registration fee at the pro-shop for all events played at Baltimore County Courses.
-For other events, each member will pay your greens fees at the pro-shop, and you will pay your tournament registration fee via Venmo, Zelle, etc., prior to the tournament.
+The FHMGC is a cashless club and members will pay for both the greens fees and tournament registration fee ($11) at the pro-shop for all events played at Baltimore County Courses.

 Season Schedule / Tee Times